huggingface/hub-docs/docs/hub/datasets-adding.md

 ### Dataset Viewer

 The [Dataset Viewer](./datasets-viewer) is useful to know how the data actually looks like before you download it.
-It is generally enabled by default for any dataset, depending on the dataset structure.
+It is enabled by default for all public datasets.

 Make sure the Dataset Viewer correctly shows your data, or [Configure the Dataset Viewer](./datasets-viewer-configure).